mort65/My-archlinux-configs-and-scripts/README.md

 Installation
 ------------
-To install cd to dwm-patched directory and run "sudo make clean install" or if in arch run "makepkg -sicf".
+To install cd to dwm-patched directory and run "sudo make clean install" or if in archlinux run "makepkg -sicf".